The Cardinal and Napoleon’s Sister

 Orvieto, Piazza del Duomo.
 Horseman 45FA large format camera, Nikon Nikkor-W 150mm lens, Horseman 6x12cm rollfilm back, Fujichrome Velvia 50 film (click to enlarge).

 These days the attraction of Orvieto is largely based on the extraordinary duomo, or cathedral.
-While the duomo dominates the town when seen from a distance, you don’t actually see it as you walk along the narrow streets from the funicular which brings visitors up from the station and the car park.
+While the duomo dominates the town when seen from a distance, you don’t actually see it as you walk along the narrow streets from the funicular which brings visitors up from the railway station and the car park.
 Then you suddenly turn a corner and there it is – and it is breathtaking.

 Next to the duomo is an impressive medieval building – the Papal Palace, used as a residence when the Pope was in town.
 These days it houses the tourist office where you buy your ticket to visit the duomo.